TRANSPORT &

 • Soak in the panoramic views from the 535-feet tall Acropolis

-• Stop into the Byzantine Church of the Ascension
+• Visit the Byzantine Church of the Ascension

 • Explore the 14th-century Grand Master's Palace